-Salesforce retired the SOAP API legacy versions:1.8, 2, 2.2, 2.5, 3, 4, 5, and 6 no longer be supported with the Winter ‘19 release.
-Customers could use these legacy versions until Winter ‘19 when these legacy versions become unavailable.
-Applications using legacy versions of the SOAP API will experience disruption.
-The API calls made to these legacy versions will fail and result in an API error indicating that a particular version has been deprecated.
+Salesforce retired SOAP API legacy versions 1.8, 2, 2.2, 2.5, 3, 4, 5, and 6 with the Winter '19 release.
+These versions are no longer available.
+Applications using these legacy versions will fail with an API error indicating the version has been deprecated.

-For more information, see the How to Download and Visualize Event Log Files Trailhead Module.
+For more information, see the How to Download and Visualize Event Log Files Trailhead module.

 000382872